-Long before the World Economic Forum and LinkedIn called it out as one of the most important skills, people have wanted — needed — to be more creative.
+Long before the World Economic Forum and LinkedIn identified creativity as one of the most important skills, people have wanted — needed — to be more creative.
 The problems we face today are more challenging, complex, and ever-changing.
-Creativity itself is also challenging, because there’s a mystique to it; it’s a force that has only recently, in past decades, come into scientific and practical analysis.
+Being more creative is tricky because we’ve made creativity mystical.
+It’s a force that has only recently, in past decades, come into scientific and practical analysis.

-You’re reading this article because you want to be more creative.
-You want to have more ideas that are original, useful, and surprising; or maybe you want your actions, ideas, and products to change your existing field of work, or transform your field of work into a new one.
-Or, maybe you just want to get better at your job, or to make better work.
+If you want to be more creative, you probably want to have more ideas that are original, useful, and surprising.
+Or, maybe you want your actions, ideas, and products to change your existing field of work, or transform your field of work into a new one.
+Or, maybe you just want to get better at your day job, or to make better work outside of it.
+Still, maybe you want to practice a craft.

-Everyone experiences the creative process a little bit differently, but creative actions share similar patterns and mindsets.
-Here are some ways you can deliberately apply them to be more creative:
+In the years I spent researching my book, There Is No Right Way to Do This, I’ve found that everyone experiences the creative process a little bit differently.
+But, everyone’s creative actions share similar patterns and mindsets generally.
+Here are some ways you can deliberately apply other people’s practices to find how you can be more creative:

 First thoughts come with what author Natalie Goldberg calls “tremendous energy.”
 “When you get an idea, don’t hold it,” author Paolo Belardi recalls his master architect Vittorio de Feo saying to him.
 Not taking action on an idea right after you get it risks destroying the idea’s vitality.
 Instead, you want to “Sketch the idea immediately; draw impulsively, and transcribe unconscious energy from the brain to the paper by doing so.”